 Can there be more than one PI at the institution?

 No. There needs to be a single PI with overall responsibility for the grant.
-However, applicants may identify co-PIs to share the work of the PI, such as a Dean with influence at the institution and a faculty member with more content expertise.
+However, applicants may identify co-PIs to share the work of the PI, such as a Dean with influence at the institution or a faculty member with content expertise.

 In addition to support for the Fellows, can funding from the Institutional Challenge Grant cover additional university faculty time, such as the time contributed by the PI or a junior faculty member who assists with the research?